 Monzo is covered by the Financial Services Compensation Scheme (FSCS).
-Your eligible deposits in Monzo are protected by FSCS up to a value of £85,000 per person 💰
+Your eligible deposits in Monzo are protected by FSCS up to a value of £85,000 per eligible depositor 💰

 Most depositors are covered by the scheme.
-See the 'Eligible businesses' section below for more information.
+See the 'General limit of protection' section below for more information.

 Basic information about the protection of your eligible deposits